mbucchia/OpenXR-Toolkit/troubleshooting.md

 - Latest version of your OpenXR runtime.
 This is typically updated or installed via the Windows store (for Windows Mixed Reality) or the vendor's software (for Oculus, Varjo).
 Sometimes, you will need to manually check the vendor's website (for Pimax unofficial runtime for example).

-- Latest version of [OpenComposite](opencomposite) if applicable (ie: your application does not use OpenXR natively).
-If using the OpenComposite launcher, look for the update button.

 - Latest version of OpenXR Toolkit, downloadable from the front page of this website.

+- Latest version of your graphics drivers.

 **Half of the "something does not work for me" issues are resolved by updating to the latest software.**